-Figure 56: Comparison of access to
+Figure 56: Comparison of access to jobs within 45 minutes by driving and transit

 Source: Research team analysis using fixed route transit service information in Conveyal and driving travel times and job counts from the ARC regional travel demand model.
 Travel times are for 7:00 - 9:00 a.m.
 Areas outside the map extent do not have meaningful access by transit compared to that by car.